The commands in the modify the colorization of pixels. Many common photo editing adjustments are available and all have associated keyboard shortcuts.

-This image will be used to illustrate what the various adjustments can do:
+This example image will be used to illustrate the various adjustments:

-This may be used to make the colors in an image brighter or darker, or to make colors stand out more or less from those around them.
+This adjustment is used to make an image brighter or darker (Brightness), or to make colors stand out more or less from other colors (Contrast).

-This adjustment is used to adjust the luminosity and/or RGB (Red, Green & Blue) curves of an image.
-For greater discussion of this functionality, please visit the Curves section.
+The Curves adjustment is used to adjust the luminosity and/or RGB (Red, Green & Blue) color curves of an image.
+This powerful adjustment is covered in detail in the Curves section.

-This operation is used to adjust the color range and gamma of an image.
-For greater discussion of this functionality, please visit the Levels section.
+This complex adjustment is used to adjust the color range and gamma index of an image.
+A detailed discussion of this adjustment can be found in the Levels section.

-This adjustment turns the image black & white, and then adds a sepia tone.
-This can be used to give your images an "aged" look.
+This adjustment mimics an aged photograph by rendering the image in black & white, and adding a sepia tone.
+This can be used to give images an "aged" look.

 Image after the "Sepia" Adjustment